amazingchow/redlock-py/README.md

 To create a lock manager:

+    conn = redis.Redis(
+        host="localhost",
+        port=6379
+    )
-    dlm = Redlock([{"host": "localhost", "port": 6379, "db": 0}, ])
+    dlm = Redlock(connections=[conn], async_mode=False)

 To acquire a lock:

-    my_lock = dlm.lock("my_resource_name",1000)
+    ok, my_lock = dlm.lock("my_resource_name", 1000)

 Where the resource name is an unique identifier of what you are trying to lock and 1000 is the number of milliseconds for the validity time.

-The returned value is `False` if the lock was not acquired (you may try again), otherwise an namedtuple representing the lock is returned, having three fields:
+The returned ok flag is `False` if the lock was not acquired (you may try again), otherwise an namedtuple representing the lock is returned, having three fields:

 * validity, an integer representing the number of milliseconds the lock will be valid.
 * resource, the name of the locked resource as specified by the user.
-* key, a random value which is used to safe reclaim the lock.
+* val, a random value which is used to safe reclaim the lock.

 To release a lock:

     dlm.unlock(my_lock)

 It is possible to setup the number of retries (by default 3) and the retry delay (by default 200 milliseconds) used to acquire the lock.

 To extend your ownership of a lock that you already own:

-    dlm.extend(my_lock,ttl)
+    dlm.extend(my_lock, ttl)

 where you want to extend the liftime of the lock by `ttl` milliseconds.
 This returns `True` if the extension succeeded and `False` if the lock had already expired.

-To test whether a lock is taken:

-	dlm.test("lock_name")

-returns `True` if it is taken and `False` if it is free.

-`dlm.lock`, `dlm.unlock`, `dlm.extend` and `dlt.test` raise a exception `MultipleRedlockException` if there are errors when communicating with one or more redis masters.
-The caller of `dlm` should use a try-catch-finally block to handle this exception.
-A `MultipleRedlockException` object encapsulates multiple `redis-py.exceptions.RedisError` objects.

 **Disclaimer**: This code implements an algorithm which is currently a proposal, it was not formally analyzed.
 Make sure to understand how it works before using it in your production environments.